-- Single degree of freedom gyro which requires only one coordinate axis to locate the SPIN axis with reference to the instrument mount (Figure 5) .
-In a single degree of freedom gyro, the spin axis is stabilized against rotation around the gimbal axis but is disturbed by rotations about the quadrature axis.
+- A single degree of freedom gyro requires only one coordinate axis to locate the SPIN axis concerning the instrument mount (Figure 5).
+In a single-degree-of-freedom gyro, the spin axis is stabilized against rotation around the gimbal axis but is disturbed by rotations about the quadrature axis.

-- Two degree of freedom gyro in which the rotor spin axis can move with respect to the case around two axes in an uncontrolled manner (Figure 6).
+- Two degrees of freedom gyro in which the rotor spin axis can move concerning the case around two axes in an uncontrolled manner (Figure 6).

 Restraints On The Movement Of The Spin Axis